Owner and Managing Director – Control Mouse Media, LLC

 July 2013 – December 2013 (<1 year) Cambridge, MA

-Libboo was an early-stage startup when I was involved, seeking to help talented authors of all types have the careers they choose in the digital age.
-The platform empowered authors by providing real-time analytics about their most engaged fans and readers—kind of a “Google Analytics for Authors.”
-The data dashboard was the first of its kind, giving authors useable insight into their audience based on real behavioral data.
+Libboo (now called Prolific Works) is an early-stage startup that’s seeking to help talented authors of all types have the careers they choose in the digital age.
+Libboo is an advocacy marketing platform that empowers authors by providing intelligence about their most engaged fans and readers.
+Authors get a first-of-its-kind data dashboard with real-time analytics and insight into their book and its advocates, including how, where, and why it is shared online—kind of a “Google Analytics for Authors.”
+For the first time, authors have useable insight into their audience based on real behavioral data and can “tune” their campaigns accordingly.

-I started as an early advisor to the founders in 2012, but joined full time at a pivotal point in the company’s development.
-My focus was:
+I was an early advisor to the company, but joined full time at a pivotal point in its development.
+My focus:

 - Brand management.
 Drive Libboo’s strategic direction.
 Unify, clarify, and reduce the message about the mission.